Invariant Features for Global Crop Type Classification: Introduction

 \section{Introduction}

-Accurately acquiring crop type and its spatial distribution information at a global scale is of critical importance for ensuring food security, guiding agricultural production, and formulating agricultural policies \cite{importance1, importance2, importance3}.
-With the ongoing challenges posed by climate change, population growth, and rising food demand, dynamic monitoring of agricultural systems has become a core issue for global sustainable development.
-The spatial and temporal patterns of crop types not only influence regional food supply and economic development but also have profound impacts on global ecosystem services, carbon cycles, and water resource regulation \cite{importance4, importance5}.
+Accurately identifying crop types and their spatial distribution at the global scale is essential for ensuring food security, guiding agricultural production, and informing agricultural policy \cite{importance1, importance2, importance3}.
+As pressures from climate change, population growth, and increasing food demand continue to intensify, dynamic monitoring of agricultural systems has become a central component of global sustainable development \cite{importance4, importance5}.

-Traditionally, crop type information has been obtained through field surveys and agricultural censuses, which are often labor-intensive and costly, hindering the timely updating of agricultural data \cite{challenge1}.
-In recent years, benefiting from the development of Earth observation technologies and machine learning methods, remote sensing has played an increasingly prominent role in agricultural monitoring.
-For example, the Cropland Data Layer (CDL) \cite{usda_cdl} from the U.S. Department of Agriculture, the Annual Crop Inventory (ACI) \cite{aafc_aci} from Agriculture and Agri-Food Canada, and the Crop Map of England (CROME) \cite{uk_crome} from the UK Rural Payments Agency are all high-quality remote sensing crop type mapping products.
-Nevertheless, these products are still mainly concentrated in countries or regions with strong statistical capacities, and it remains difficult to obtain such reliable crop type information in most parts of the world.
-The fundamental reason is that when no ground truth data is available in the target region, machine learning models often suffer from drastic performance degradation when applied to previously unseen samples \cite{challenge2, challenge3}.
-As a result, many countries or regions can only access crop area estimates at the provincial or national level, which are often of low quality.
+Traditionally, crop type information has been obtained through field surveys and agricultural censuses.
+While reliable, these approaches are labor-intensive and costly, making it difficult to update agricultural statistics in a timely manner \cite{challenge1}.
+With the rapid development of Earth observation technologies and machine learning methods, remote sensing has played an increasingly prominent role in agricultural monitoring.
+However, these products are largely limited to countries or regions with strong statistical capacities \cite{usda_cdl, aafc_aci, uk_crome} and such reliable crop type information remains unavailable across large parts of the world.
+Recent global efforts such as WorldCereal \cite{worldcereal} represent important progress, but remain limited to binary or aggregated crop classes, leaving global multi-crop mapping an open challenge.

-One potential solution is to invest more resources into collecting ground truth data in the target areas, or to seek alternative non-traditional data sources, such as using crowdsourced labels instead of survey-based labels \cite{label1, label2}, or having agricultural experts collect reference labels from Google Street View (GSV) \cite{GSV1, GSV2}.
-However, these methods are still costly, time-consuming, and suffer from inconsistent and unverifiable annotation quality.
-Another promising and complementary solution is to extract remote sensing features that are invariant to geographic variation.
-If crop types exhibit sufficient commonality across different regions, then existing models can be directly transferred to new areas without relying on ground labels, thus enabling cross-region crop type classification.